Yutong-Dai/tools/libsvmdata-downloader/README.md

 # How install?

 No need to install.
+Just clone this repo.
+Please refer to [documentation](./docs/LibsvmDataset.html) on how to use this code.
+An exmaple is provided [here](./run.py).

+# What are the dependencies?

 You just need to make sure that you have Python3.
 The code is tested on Python 3.7.6.

-# What are the dependencies?

 Please refer to the [requirments.txt](requirements.txt).